 February 1, 1994 ~ Singer Harry Styles, full name Harry Edward Styles, born in Redditch, UK ~ Member of One Direction, one of the all time best-selling boy bands.
 Released his eponymous Harry Styles solo debut album in 2017.
 Known for songs such as The Sign Of The Times, Lights Up, Adore You and Watermelon Sugar

 February 1, 1994 ~ John Wesley Funchess, commonly known as electric blues slide guitarist John Littlejohn, passsed away ~ Backing musician on the Chicago blues scene from the 1950s through the 1980s.
-Has cut a number of solo recordings starting in the late 1960s.
+Has cut a number of solo recordings starting in the late-1960s.
 Has worked with Howlin' Wolf, Carey Bell, Hound Dog Taylor, and others ~ Funchess was born in 1931

 February 1, 1989 ~ Michael David Fuller, commonly known as country singer, songwriter Blaze Foley, passed away in Austin, Texas, USA ~ Admired by peers.
-Had his songs covered by Merle Haggard & Willie Nelson (If I Could Only Fly), Lyle Lovett (Election Day), John Prine (Clay Pigeons), and others.
+Had his songs covered by Merle Haggard & Willie Nelson (If I Could Only Fly), Lyle Lovett (Election Day), and John Prine (Clay Pigeons).
 Has been the subject of tribute songs by Townes Van Zandt (Blaze's Blues), Lucinda Williams (Drunken Angel), Gurf Morlix (Music You Mighta Made), and the Kings Of Leon (Reverend) ~ Fuller was born in 1949

 February 1, 1988 ~ After a year of touring and recording, new wave, power pop outfit the Cars officially disband, with half a dozen albums under their belt ~ After half a dozen albums, four of which reached top 10 Billboard Hot 200, the band call it quits.
 They are best known for My Best Friend's Girl, Shake It Up, You Might Think, Magic, and their highest-charting single Drive, which reached No.3 Billboard Hot 100.
 The band would briefly reunite in 2011, sans Benjamin Orr who passed away in 2000, for the album Move Like This and tour, but part ways for good soon after